raspberrypilearning/microbit-game-controller/worksheet.md

 	![screen18](images/screen18.png)

-1. Next, whenever the `A` button is pressed on the microbit, the missile needs to fire.
-To do this, you can move it to the location of the rocket, tell it to `show` and then move forwards until it hits either the UFO or the edge of the screen.
+1. Next, whenever the **A** button is pressed on the micro:bit, the missile needs to fire.
+To do this, you can move it to the location of the rocket, tell it to **show** and then move forwards until it hits either the UFO or the edge of the screen.
 It will need to carry on turning as if flies, otherwise the missile's rotation will become out of sync with the rocket.

 	![screen19](images/screen19.png)

-1. Test out your rockets new ability to shoot missiles.
+1. Test out your rocket's new ability to shoot missiles.

 ## What Next?

 The game has plenty of potential to be improved.
 - Can you add in some obstacles for the rocket and UFO to avoid?
-- You still have the `B` button to be used.
-Maybe this could start a **Turbo** mode where the rocket flies even faster.
+- You still have to find a use for the **B** button.
+Maybe this could start a turbo mode where the rocket flies even faster?
-- Could the UFO have a laser beam that it shoots at the rocket every now and then.
+- Could the UFO shoot a laser beam at the rocket every now and then?